Kate Gleason

-Catherine Anselm Gleason (November 24/25, 1865 – January 9, 1933) was an American engineer and businesswoman known for her accomplishments in the field of engineering and for her philanthropy.
-Starting at a young age, she managed several important roles in the family-owned Gleason Works in Rochester, New York, and later used her experience to launch a successful career in finance and construction.
-Through a combination of formal education and self-learning she earned the title of engineer and became the first woman elected to the American Society of Mechanical Engineers in 1914.
+Catherine Anselm Gleason (November 24, 1865 – January 9, 1933) was an American engineer and businesswoman known for her accomplishments in the field of engineering and for her philanthropy.
+Starting at a young age, she managed several roles in the family-owned Gleason Works in Rochester, New York, and later used her experience to launch a successful career in finance and construction.
+Through a combination of formal education and work experience with the Gleason Works, she earned recognition as an engineer and was elected to the American Society of Mechanical Engineers in 1914 as their first woman member.
 Gleason is the namesake of the Kate Gleason College of Engineering at the Rochester Institute of Technology.

 Early life and education

-Catherine Anselm Gleason was born on November 25, 1865, in Rochester, New York.
+Catherine Anselm Gleason was born on November 24, 1865, in Rochester, New York.
 She was the first of four children of William and Ellen McDermott Gleason, emigrants from Ireland.
 William was the owner of a machine tool company, later named Gleason Works.
-He developed a machine to automatically plane bevel gears in 1874, and Gleason Works became a prominent gear-cutting company.
+He developed a machine to automatically plane bevel gears in 1874, and Gleason Works became a prominent gear cutting company.
 When Kate was 11, her stepbrother Tom died of typhoid fever, causing hardship for both the family and the company, where he had assisted William.
-Shortly after, she began working for her father to fill Tom's role, and became a bookkeeper for the company.
+Shortly after, she began working for her father to fill Tom's role and became a bookkeeper for the company.

 In 1884, at the age of 19, Gleason enrolled in the Cornell Mechanical Arts program, becoming the first woman in the university's engineering program.
 She was unable to complete her studies at Cornell due to renewed trouble at the Gleason factory.
 William had hired a man to replace her in the business, but the firm started struggling financially and he could no longer afford to pay her replacement.
 At his request, she returned to Rochester.
 She was never able to return to full-time studies to complete a degree, but through training and self-learning she earned the title of engineer and was recognized for her accomplishments.
 She received some further education as a part-time student at the Sibley College of Engraving and The Mechanics Institute (later renamed the Rochester Institute of Technology).